Aminocd/slate/source/index.html.md

-public-currency-holding-amount-atomic | The amount of currency held in the public holding of the specified currency, in atomic units (each whole unit is composed of 10^10 atomic units) private-currency-holding-id | The ID of the user's private currency holding of the specified currency private-currency-holding-amount-atomic | The amount of currency held in the private holding of the specified currency, in atomic units (each whole unit is composed of 10^10 atomic units) amount-atomic | The amount of currency held in both the private and public holding of the specified currency, in atomic units (each whole unit is composed of 10^10 atomic units)
+public-currency-holding-amount-atomic | The amount of currency held in the public holding of the specified currency, in atomic units (each whole unit is composed of 10^10 atomic units) private-currency-holding-id | The ID of the user's private currency holding of the specified currency private-currency-holding-amount-atomic | The amount of currency held in the private holding of the specified currency, in atomic units (each whole unit is composed of 10^10 atomic units) total-burn-amount-atomic | The total amount of currency burned to date in both the private and public holding of the specified currency, in atomic units (each whole unit is composed of 10^10 atomic units) amount-atomic | The amount of currency held in both the private and public holding of the specified currency, in atomic units (each whole unit is composed of 10^10 atomic units)

 ### USER INFO